Where can I find information about accommodation in the private sector?

 What do I do if I have issues with my landlord?

 When sorting out any issues yourself, make sure you put any requests/complaints in writing to your landlord.
-If you continue to have problems please come to the Living shop in University Centre and we can help you further.
+If you continue to have problems, please visit the Community Living team.

 I’m a landlord – how do I advertise my property to students?